Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Introduction

-\textit{Game Theory for Off-Chain Protocols.} The most closely related work is a recent game-theoretic analysis of the Lightning Network by Zappalà et al.~\cite{CITE}.
-The proposed model, though, incurs several limitations.
-Firstly, the model considers only honest closing of channels, i.e., deviations such as posting an old state are ignored: this makes the model not suitable to reason about the security of basic channel operations.
-Secondly, fees are not modeled, thereby ignoring their impact on Lightning protocols.
-In particular, the routing game to model the security of multi-hop payments fails to capture already identified attacks in payment channel networks, like the Wormhole attack~\cite{AMHL} that targets the fee distribution among players.
-In our work, we define a stronger closing phase model, by aligning the utilities to the monetary outcome and by considering all possible deviations of parties during closing.
-Furthermore, we refine the routing game~\cite{CITE} to capture attacks, like the Wormhole attack, which Lightning's routing is vulnerable to.
+A game-theoretic model for off-chain protocols is initiated and introduced in~\cite{CITE}.
+This work \REPLACER{is however limited in a number of ways}{suffers, however, from several limitations, which make it unsuitable to conduct faithful security analyses}.
+Firstly, the game model considers only honest closing of channels, i.e., all deviations -- such as posting an old state -- are ignored: this makes it impossible to reason about the security of basic channel operations.
+Secondly, the pay-offs are represented as constants, which neglects the dependency of the channel's balance on its security properties.
+Further, fees are not considered at all, thereby ignoring their impact on Lightning protocols.
+For instance, the routing game to model the security of multi-hop payments fails to capture already identified attacks in payment channel networks, like the Wormhole attack~\cite{AMHL} that targets the fee distribution among players. \NEWR{Additionally, Lightning is vulnerable to the Griefing attack~\cite{griefing}, where a significant amount of money is locked.} In our work, we overcome the aforementioned limitations, by defining a stronger closing phase model, by aligning the utilities to the monetary outcome, by considering all possible deviations of parties during closing, and by revising the relevant security properties.
+We demonstrate the importance of precision in game-theoretic protocol models by modeling the Wormhole attack\NEWR{, as well as the Griefing attack}.

+Our work further complements other game-theoretic advancements in the area, most prominently the following lines of research.

-\textit{Incentivizing Watchtowers.} A major drawback of payment channel protocols is that channel participants must frequently be online and watch the blockchain to prevent cheating.
-To alleviate this issue, the parties can employ third parties, or so-called watchtowers, to act on their behalf in case the opponent misbehaves.
-But correctly aligning the incentives of watchtowers to yield a secure payment channel protocol is challenging.
-This is the main focus of several diverging works~\cite{McCorryBBM019,avarikioti2018towards,avarikioti2020cerberus,avarikioti2019brick}.
+\paragraph{Incentivizing Watchtowers} A major drawback of payment channel protocols is that channel participants must frequently be online and watch the blockchain to prevent cheating.
+To alleviate this issue, the parties can employ third parties, or so-called watchtowers, to act on their behalf in case their counterparty misbehaves.
+Correctly aligning the incentives of watchtowers to yield a secure payment channel protocol is, however, challenging.
+This is the main focus of several works~\cite{McCorryBBM019,avarikioti2018towards,avarikioti2020cerberus,avarikioti2019brick}.
 As their objective is to incentivize external parties, their models does not apply in our work.